NitinKamboj/K-Anonymisation---Clustering-Algorithm/Clustering-K_Anonymity/README.md

 ### Usage and Parameters:
-My Implementation is based on Python 3.7.3 64Bit architecture.
+My Implementation is based on **PYTHON 3.7.3 64BIT ARCHITECTURE**.
 Please make sure your Python environment is correctly installed.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.